 Related reading: When everyone wanted Goddess Lakshmi yet none could have her

-Once Narada got a few of the flowers and gave them to Lord Krishna, wondering which of his wives would he give the flowers to, Rukmini or Satyabhama.
+Once Narada got a few of the flowers from the Parijat tree and gave them to Lord Krishna, wondering which of his wives would he give the flowers to, Rukmini or Satyabhama.
 Krishna gave the flowers to Rukmini.
 On seeing this, Narada went to Satyabhama and told her about it.
-When Satyabhama’s jealousy was aroused well enough, Narada went on to suggest a solution to her.
-He suggested that she should not settle down for just a few flowers, rather insist on Krishna getting the plant itself from Indralok and plant it at her home, for a regular supply of the flowers!
-Krishna’s wives had no clue then what Narada had in mind.
+Seeing Satyabhama all riled up with jealousy, Narada went on to suggest a solution to her – that she should not settle for just a few flowers rather insist that Krishna get her the tree from Indralok and plant it in her garden so that she could have for a regular supply of these exotic flowers!

-When Krishna came to Satyabhama’s quarters, she showed her anger and disappointment at the whole incident and insisted that she would settle for nothing less than the plant itself!
+When Krishna visited Satyabhama’s quarters, she expressed her anger and disappointment at the whole incident and insisted that she would settle for nothing less than the plant itself!

-Narada meanwhile went and warned Indra that some earthlings were out to steal the celestial plant from his Indralok!
-Krishna and Satyabhama managed to steal one branch from the tree, but just when they were about to leave they were accosted by Indra, leading to a battle.
+Narada, meanwhile, went and warned Indra that some earthlings were out to steal the celestial plant from his Indralok!
+Krishna and Satyabhama succeeded in stealing one branch from the tree.
+Just when they were leaving, Lord Indra accosted them.
+A battle ensued.

-But trouble was not over for Krishna.
-Having brought the tree to Dwarka, Rukmini too took fancy to the tree, because of its flowers and she insisted that she too wanted the flowers.
+The tale of Krishna and the Parijata tree was far from over.
+Once the tree arrived in Dwarka, Rukmini too took fancy to it because of its flowers.
+Now, she insisted that she too wanted the flowers.
 This led to a dilemma for Krishna.
-He couldn’t decide between his wives who should he give preference?
+He couldn’t decide which of his two wives should he favour.

-So Krishna planted the tree in such a manner, that though the tree was planted at Satyabhama’s house when it bore flowers, they would fall in Rukmini’s home!
+So Krishna planted the tree in such a manner that though it grew in Satyabhama’s house, its flowers they would in Rukmini’s courtyard.

-Satyabhama had asked for the tree and she got it, and Rukmini wanted the flowers, and she had it too!
+Satyabhama had asked for the tree and she got it.
+Rukmini wanted the flowers.
+She too got what her heart desired.

-According to this myth, Princess Parijataka was in love with the Sun, but her love was never reciprocated.
-Having lost in love, she committed suicide and from her ashes rose the Parijat tree.
+According to this myth, Princess Parijataka was in love with the Sun.
+Her love remained unrequited.
+Heartbroken, she committed suicide and from her ashes rose the Parijat tree.
 Since she is unable to bear the sight of her love during the day, she blooms only at night, and sheds the flowers as tears, before the sun rises.
-Some myths go on to say, that the tree sheds its tears on the touch of the first rays of the sun!
-The fragrant flowers spread their fragrance in the entire area, during the day, as a sign of undying love for her lover, the Sun.
+Some legends also go on to say that the tree sheds its flowers upon the touch of the first rays of the sun.
+These flowers spread their fragrance during the day, as a sign of Parijataka’s undying love for her lover, the Sun.